 Prater did his normal routine.
 He took a deep breath.
-Then, he kicked the living crud out of the football with his right foot and needed every gust of wind in his favor to squeak it over the goal post.
+Then, he kicked the living crud out of the football with his right foot and needed every gust of wind and the thin Colorado hair in his favor to squeak it over the goal post.
 The NFL record was his and, despite trailing in the game, several Broncos players rushed the field like they had just won the Super Bowl.

 “Such an awesome moment, I’m glad it came in a win,” Prater said.
 “It was crazy, it was awesome because almost the whole team rushed the field after that kick.
 It definitely was a momentum swing.”